COMPLIANCE

 The intersection of federal HIPAA requirements, Georgia Composite Medical Board standards, DCH Medicaid rules, and state patient access laws creates a compliance landscape that requires careful navigation.
 Georgia medical practices that implement AI without addressing all applicable requirements face regulatory exposure from multiple directions.

 CloudNSite helps Georgia healthcare organizations implement AI solutions that satisfy federal and state requirements.
-Our team works with practices across Metro Atlanta and Central Georgia to deploy compliant AI infrastructure, establish appropriate governance frameworks, and maintain ongoing compliance.
+Our team works with practices across Metro Atlanta and Central Georgia to deploy HIPAA-Ready AI infrastructure, establish appropriate governance frameworks, and maintain ongoing compliance.
+For practices that need automation beyond charting, we also build custom AI agents that handle prior authorization, intake, and billing workflows inside your approved BAA-covered stack.
 Contact us for a compliance assessment to evaluate your current posture and identify gaps before AI deployment.

 Need Help with Compliance?